Emergency Endodontist in New York City

 Dr Lipner is a magician.
 Had an emergency root canal (haven’t slept the night before) and didn’t feel a pinch… besides that had no swelling nor pain after!!!

-Do you need Emergency Root Canal?
+Do you need Emergency Root Canal Treatment?

 In the center of our teeth lies the pulp chamber.
 It is commonly referred to as the nerve of the tooth.
 In actuality, it consists of an artery, a vein, and a nerve.
 It is the chamber where the tooth is alive.

-If anything broaches the sanctity of the chamber the tissue inside will die, it will necrose.
+If anything breaches the sanctity of the chamber the tissue inside will die, it will necrose.
 As a tooth dies bacteria invade the pulp chamber, gases are formed.
 These gases are locked inside the tooth causing lots of discomfort.

-What may cause an Emergency Root Canal?
+What may cause a Root Canal Emergency?

-Can I postpone Emergency Endodontic Care?
+Can I postpone an Emergency Root Canal?

 If left untreated, a tooth infection will progress, pus will form at the apex of the tooth, and eventually, an abscess will develop directly above an upper tooth, or below in a lower tooth.
 This condition is called acute pulpitis; it requires an emergency visit with an endodontist, root canal specialist.